-Following a legal challenge from Taxback.com, the Federal Court in Brisbane ruled that the Backpacker Tax cannot lawfully be applied to citizens of the UK, the US, Germany, Finland, Chile, Japan, Norway and Turkey.
+Following a legal challenge from Taxback.com, the Federal Court in Brisbane ruled that the Backpacker Tax cannot lawfully be applied to citizens of the UK, Germany, Finland, Chile, Japan, Norway and Turkey.

 Visitors from these countries account for approximately 50% of all visitors who come to Australia on 417 or 462 Working Holiday Visas.

 In October 2019, the Australian Federal Court found that the tax breached non-discrimination clauses that are built into tax treaties that Australia has signed with each of those countries.

 While the ATO was initially successful in its appeal of the Court's decision, the High Court has today reaffirmed the original ruling.

 Joanna Murphy, CEO of Taxback.com, welcomed the decision saying,: "It was always clear to us when this tax was introduced in 2016, against the wishes of the agricultural sector, that it breached a number of international tax agreements.
 It also damaged Australia's reputation as a working holiday destination.

 "In upholding the Court's ruling that the Backpacker Tax is invalid in many cases, the Full Bench has confirmed important protections for foreign citizens choosing to work while holidaying in Australia."